chencfccf/chencfccf.github.io/index.md

 <!-- * **Oct.
 2017 - Jan.
 2018.**   -->
 <!--   * Research Assistant: Computing Institute of Peking University -->
 * **Feb.
 2018 - Now**
-  * Research and Project Intern: National Laboratory of Pattern Recognition of Institute of Automation at Chinese Academy of Sciences
+  * Research and Project Intern: National Laboratory of Pattern Recognition of Institute of Automation at Chinese Academy of Sciences (CASIA)

 # Emails
 * chencfbupt@gmail.com